ParthDesai/parthdesai.github.io/_posts/2020-05-14-blockchain-designing-101-2.md

 ### Fork selection

-A fork having most difficulty as sum of difficulties of all blocks contained can be seen as a fork chosen to extend by a set of nodes with the largest cumulative resources.
+A fork with most difficulty as sum of difficulties of all blocks contained can be seen as a fork chosen to extend by a set of nodes with the largest cumulative resources.
 So, a node is incentivized to select that fork to append new block, due to high probability of said block remaining canonical.
 Due to amount of effort required to produce a block, nodes are discouraged to extend multiple forks concurrently.

 ### Block finality